How to Register Copyright in Nepal: A Simple Guide

 Step 1: Prepare Required Documents

-• Application form (available at the Copyright Office or online)
+• Application form (available online or at the Copyright Office)

 • Copy of the original work